NCI Flagship Allocation Scheme

 - Australian Research Council Centres of Excellence

-- ARC CoE for Climate System Science—led by the University of NSW, and involving the Australian National University, the University of Melbourne, Monash University, and the University of Tasmania;
+- ARC CoE for Climate System Science—led by the University of NSW, and involving the Australian National University, the University of Melbourne, Monash University, and the University of Tasmania.
+This allocation will be transferred to the newly formed ARC Centre for Climate Extremes;

 - ARC CoE for All-sky Astrophysics (CAASTRO)—led by the University of Sydney, and involving the Australian National University, the University of Melbourne, Swinburne University , the University of Western Australia, and Curtin University of Technology;